open-starlab/Document/doc/source/Pre_Processing/Sports/Event_data/Data_Provider/Football/Statsbomb_Skillcorner/contents.rst

     :param str skillcorner_match_id: Match ID for SkillCorner data.
     :param str match_id_df: Path to a CSV file containing match IDs for multiple matches.
     :param int max_workers: Maximum number of workers to use for parallel processing.
+    :param bool preprocess_tracking: Whether to preprocess tracking data and event data in to one coordiante system.
     :return: A DataFrame containing the combined event and tracking data.
     :rtype: pd.DataFrame